mjfrigaard/sharing-your-work/manuscript/chapter1.md

 Or take Thomas Lin Pedersen, a former bioinformaticist who now designs software.
 His graduate research was on tools to analyze [hierarchical pangenome data](https://vimeo.com/181004000), which he turned into a [tool](https://www.data-imaginist.com/panviz/), made the [code free](https://github.com/thomasp85/PanViz), and [published](https://www.ncbi.nlm.nih.gov/pubmed/28057677) his work in a scientific journal.
 He's also an [artist](https://www.instagram.com/thomasp85_/).

 Both of these researchers did two things very well: they created outstanding work, and they put it online for people to find.
 Of course, they had to know their subject areas, and have something worth sharing online, but they didn't wait until they were done with their research, either.
 They started engaging with people while they were completing their research training.

+## Overcoming language barriers

+> "*You must learn to talk clearly.
+The jargon of scientific terminology which rolls off your tongues is mental garbage*." - Martin H. Fischer

+The most substantial barrier to understanding new disciplines or technologies is getting a handle on the jargon.
+Because this book sits at the intersection of computer science, statistics, and web technologies, the vocabulary can often seem like learning a foreign language.

+Wherever possible, we'll do our best to clear up or define any terms related to computer science, data management system, web technology, or statistics.
+To maximize the power of the tools in this text, it will help to know a little about their history, so we'll also cover some background.

 ## Practicing your communication